Comprehensive-Minecraft-Archive-Network/Support/README.md

 # Support
 Support for MCDelta.
-Post an issue here OR join https://discord.gg/gU2kPTv on discord and the support team will answer it.
+Post an issue here OR join https://discord.gg/gU2kPTv on Discord and the support team will answer it.